-- stretching the length of steps to meet the capabilities of your oven using automatic holds, - warnings of common external failures (thermocouple burn-out, contactor lock-up, etc.), - preservation of your programs in the event of a power failure, and - monitoring of memory integrity.
+- automatically stretching the length of steps to accommodate the capabilities of your oven "AUTO-HOLD". - warnings of common external failures (thermocouple burn-out, contactor lock-up, etc.), - preservation of your programs in the event of a power failure, - monitoring of memory integrity, and - a serial port for communicating with a PC.